gilch/hissp/docs/faq.rst

 No, because CPython doesn't.
 If a Python implementation has it, Hissp will too, when run on that implementation.

-You can increase the recursion limit with ``sys..setrecursionlimit``.
+You can increase the recursion limit with `sys.setrecursionlimit`.
 Better not increase it too much if you don't like segfaults, but you can trampoline instead.
 See Drython's ``loop()`` function.
 Or use it.
 Or Hebigo's equivalent macro.
 Clojure does it about the same way.